fullstackhero/blazor-starter-kit/README.md

 - Dedicated Documentation Website - [Here](https://blazorhero.github.io/docs/)
 - Tutorials to add new entities, controllers
 - UI Updates
+- Support for PostgreSQL / MySQL - Easy DB Switching
+- You can suggest your requirements as well!

 # Down the Roadmap